hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Uploading Binary Content from Game.md

 src: /Tutorials/Database Access and Cloud Storage/Uploading Binary Content from Game.md
 ---

-# How to upload binary content directly from your game
+# How to Upload Binary Content Directly from your Game

-The GameSparks platform provides the capability for you to allow players to upload binary content, to be hosted on the GameSparks platform and from there shareable with other players.
-To do so is fairly simple, but requires a few steps to be completed as follows:
+You can give your players the ability to upload binary content to be hosted on the GameSparks platform and, from there, shareable with other players.
+The way to do this is fairly straightforward and you must complete the following steps:
 1. Request a URL from the platform to which you can upload the content.
-2. Upload the content to the URL obtained in the previous step.
+2. Upload the content to the URL provided by the platform.
-3. Once uploaded you will want the player (or other players) to be able to retrieve the content for use.
+3. Once content has been uploaded, you'll want the player (or other players) to be able to retrieve the content for use.

-In this exercise we'll run through how you do each of the above with the GameSparks API, demonstrated using the [Test Harness](/Documentation/Test Harness/README.md).
+In this exercise we'll run through how you complete each of these steps with the GameSparks API and demonstrate this using the [Test Harness](/Documentation/Test Harness/README.md).
 To finish, there is a brief note on using the GameSparks SDKs to perform these steps (which we've streamlined behind the scenes to make your life easier).

 ## Get an Upload URL

-The first step is to get an upload URL, after all you need somewhere to post your content.
-If you're following these steps in the Test Harness, these requests are available under the 'Misc' category (make sure you've authenticated as a player before making the first request).
+The first step is to get an upload URL - you need somewhere to post your content.
+If you're following these steps in the Test Harness, these requests are available under the *Misc* category (make sure you've authenticated as a player before making the first request).

-A [GetUploadUrlRequest](/API Documentation/Request API/Misc/GetUploadUrlRequest.md) made by an authenticated player will result in a response containing a 'url' attribute.
+A [GetUploadUrlRequest](/API Documentation/Request API/Misc/GetUploadUrlRequest.md) made by an authenticated player will result in a response containing a *url* attribute.
 This is your upload URL, these are one-shot URLs that expire after a matter of minutes so don't hang onto them - if you don't use it right away throw it away and request another one.

 ```
 {